Major League Cricket: Tournament season and results

+Teams' performances

 Venues

-On November 18, 2020, it was announced that ACE would lease AirHogs Stadium in Grand Prairie, Texas—home of the former Texas AirHogs independent baseball team—and convert it to a cricket-specific facility that will host a Dallas-based team in Major League Cricket.
+On November 18, 2020, it was announced that ACE would lease AirHogs Stadium in Grand Prairie, Texas—home of the former Texas AirHogs independent baseball team—and convert it to a cricket-specific facility that will host a Grand Prairie-based team in Major League Cricket.

-In March 2022, ACE discussed plans to invest $110 million in eight newly constructed or renovated venues for the league and possible hosting of matches during the 2024 ICC Men's T20 World Cup (which the United States is co-hosting with the West Indies), including the aforementioned Grand Prairie Stadium, Church Street Park in Morrisville, Moosa Stadium in Pearland, Prairie View Cricket Complex in Prairie View, and new sites in Orange County (backed by the Knight Riders), the Santa Clara County Fairgrounds, and Marymoor Park in Redmond, Washington.
+In March 2022, ACE discussed plans to invest $110 million in eight newly constructed or renovated venues for the league and possible hosting of matches during the 2024 ICC Men's T20 World Cup (which the United States co-hosted with the West Indies), including the aforementioned Grand Prairie Stadium, Church Street Park in Morrisville, Moosa Stadium in Pearland, Prairie View Cricket Complex in Prairie View, and new sites in Orange County (backed by the Knight Riders), the Santa Clara County Fairgrounds, and Marymoor Park in Redmond, Washington.
 The renovated venues have a budget of approximately $3 million each, while the three new west coast venues have a budget of $30 million each; ACE stated that the west coast venues would be completed by 2024, and will have a projected capacity of 10,000–20,000.
 As of November 2022, it was reported that work on the other proposed pitches had not yet commenced.

-In February 2023, it was announced that a majority of the inaugural season games is set to be played in the Grand Prairie Stadium located near Dallas, Texas, with Church Street Park located in Morrisville, North Carolina, set to be used as a secondary venue.
-Due to the summer heat in Texas, it was reported by ESPN that most matches would be scheduled as night games, rather than scheduled in the daytime hours to attract audiences in markets such as India.
+In February 2023, it was reported that most of the 2023 matches were set to be played in Grand Prairie, with Church Street Park set to be used as a secondary venue.
+Due to the summer heat in Texas, it was reported by ESPNcricinfo that most matches would be scheduled in the evening, rather than scheduled in the daytime hours to attract audiences in markets such as India.
+With the announcement of the 2023 schedule, it was confirmed that a portion of the group stage would be played at Church Street Park; due to a curfew on the use of floodlights, these matches will begin in the early evening.
+This was true for the 2024 season as well, with matches again being played in Grand Prairie and Morrisville.

+For the 2025 season, MLC split its matches between Grand Prairie and, for the first time, Central Broward Park (which had long-been the United States' only major cricket stadium) and the Oakland Coliseum (former home stadium of the Athletics of Major League Baseball).

+Broadcasters

+In the United States, MLC matches are broadcast by Willow.
+In the inaugural season, selected matches were sub-licensed to CBS Sports Network.
+Over-the-top television service Sling TV also streamed matches as part of its sponsorship agreement with the league.

+Beginning in the 2024 season, MLC began to sub-license team-oriented packages of matches to regional sports networks, beginning with YES Network (MI New York) and Monumental Sports Network (Washington Freedom).
+In 2025, a similar agreement was reached with NBC Sports Bay Area and California for San Francisco Unicorns matches.

+International providers include TNT Sports in the UK and Ireland, ARY in Pakistan, and Prime Video in Australia and New Zealand.